tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 **Scalability**: the same process can be used across local, staging, and production environments.

-In the next section, we’ll get hands-on with AtlasGO, defining an initial schema and managing database migrations efficiently.
+In the next section, we’ll get hands-on with [AtlasGO][atlas-main], defining an initial schema and managing database migrations efficiently.

 ### Embrace schema as code